 Cut Out Sugar Cookies

-This is a simple sugar cookie recipe that you can roll out and use cookie cutters with to create any shape you want.
+This is a simple Cut Out Sugar Cookie recipe that's not overly sweet and has a hint of salt for the perfect flavor balance.
+It's also a thick dough that really holds it's share, so that you can roll it out and use cookie cutters with to create any shape you want.
 The glaze is also very simple with only three ingredients.

 For the Cookies